HatfieldConsultants/chatfield-rstudio/README.md

-# CHatField for RStudio
+# Chatfield for RStudio

-CHatField for RStudio provides an interactive interface to ChatGPT within RStudio.
+Chatfield for RStudio provides an interactive interface to ChatGPT within RStudio.
 It allows users to easily consult ChatGPT for a variety of tasks, such as code explanations, code completion, optimization, and refactoring.
 The package is designed to make it simple for users to receive code suggestions and implement them directly in their R scripts.

-Key features of CHatField include:
+Key features of Chatfield include:

 -   A user-friendly UI with a conversation log to track interactions with ChatGPT.